 Classic MSUD symptoms can present within 48 hours following birth and include sweet-smelling urine that resembles maple syrup, poor feeding, irritability, vomiting, lethargy, dystonia, and apnea.
-Without treatment, the disease can cause neurological damage or death following central respiratory failure.
+Without treatment, the disease can cause neurologic damage or death following central respiratory failure.
 Treatment during acute episodes of metabolic crisis is aggressive and supportive.
-Long-term management involves limiting the consumption of branched-chain amino acids and lifelong dietary restrictions.
+Long-term management involves limiting the consumption of branched-chain amino acids (BCAAs) and lifelong dietary restrictions.
 Prognosis can be normal with early intervention and prompt treatment of episodes.

 E71.0 – Maple-syrup-urine disease

 - Hypoxic ischemic encephalopathy

 - Sepsis (see bacterial sepsis, neonatal bacterial sepsis)

 - Urea cycle disorders: